ntop/n2disk/doc/utilities/index.rst

 Utilities
 =========

-n2disk comes with a set of companion tools for traffic replay, indexing, extraction.
+n2disk comes with a set of companion tools for traffic replay, indexing, extraction, and storage management.
 The most important tools are described in this section.

 .. toctree::
     :maxdepth: 2